vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 You can run `john shadow_test` again and let it run for a minute or so, but it won't crack the password. `raspberry` is too unusual for the default cracking approach.
 Try pressing the spacebar as `john` runs to get a status update on what it's currently trying.

 Can we do better?
 Yes, we can, with a **dictionary** attack.
-Download a large list of words:
+Press CTRL-C to end the currently running program.
+Then download a large list of words:

 ```
 prompt$ sudo apt-get install wamerican-large